weisserj/My-VC-Portfolio-/README.md

 # My VC "Portfolio"
-I’m investing $100k of funny money into my favorite companies and tracking their progress over time.
+I’m investing $100k of imaginary money into my favorite companies and tracking their progress over time.
 Fun!

 *[See notes on all 2017 investments and how they've fared since I've backed them](https://medium.com/@julianweisser/reviewing-last-years-investments-4187841f1357).*